-Originally bred to work on farms and as hunting dogs, the Rat Terrier is a small, but muscular dog with high energy levels, high exercise needs, and a strong propensity to hunt and chase.
-Although Rat Terriers are born hunters—and make excellent, alert watchdogs—they can be loving, affectionate, and loyal to their family members.
-With the proper training and socialization, they can be friendly with strangers and other pets, too.
+Originally bred to work on farms, the rat terrier is a small dog with high energy levels, high exercise needs, and a strong propensity to hunt and chase.
+Sometimes known as a rattie, this breed has a muscular, compact, and well-proportioned body with perky ears and an alert face that's always ready for action.
+Although rat terriers are born hunters—and make excellent watchdogs—they can be loving, affectionate, and loyal to their family members.
+With the proper training and socialization, they can also be friendly with strangers and other medium-size to larger pets.

 Characteristics of the Rat Terrier

 Rat terriers are ideal for active families with a large, fenced-in space to run around and exercise excess energy.
 Like many smaller breeds, rat terriers can become destructive when they're bored.
 It's also important to note that rat terriers have extremely strong prey drives, so they shouldn't be allowed to romp off-leash in open spaces where they can meet up with small animals.